mpoxson/MonarchAPI/README.md

 - Make yourself admin of server using entra ID
 - Allow your ip to access the database through the internet
 - make sure server is running (might have to request once or twice before the server starts itself up)

+- make sure your securtiy group allows public connections for aws

 # How to see api endpoints and use them